§ 72.44 License conditions.

 (e) The licensee shall make no change that would decrease the effectiveness of the physical security plan prepared pursuant to § 72.180 without the prior approval of the Commission.
 A licensee desiring to make such a change shall submit an application for an amendment to the license pursuant to § 72.56.
 A licensee may make changes to the physical security plan without prior Commission approval, provided that such changes do not decrease the effectiveness of the plan.
 The licensee shall furnish to the Commission a report containing a description of each change within two months after the change is made, and shall maintain records of changes to the plan made without prior Commission approval for a period of 3 years from the date of the change.

 (f) A licensee shall follow and maintain in effect an emergency plan that is approved by the Commission.
 The licensee may make changes to the approved plan without Commission approval only if such changes do not decrease the effectiveness of the plan.
-Within six months after any change is made, the licensee shall submit, in accordance with § 72.4, a report containing a description of any changes made in the plan addressed to Director, Division of Spent Fuel Storage and Transportation, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, with a copy to the appropriate NRC Regional Office shown in appendix D to part 20 of this chapter.
+Within six months after any change is made, the licensee shall submit, in accordance with § 72.4, a report containing a description of any changes made in the plan addressed to Director, Division of Spent Fuel Management, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, with a copy to the appropriate NRC Regional Office shown in appendix D to part 20 of this chapter.
 Proposed changes that decrease the effectiveness of the approved emergency plan must not be implemented unless the licensee has received prior approval of such changes from the Commission.

 (g) A license issued to DOE under this part for an MRS authorized by section 142(b) of NWPA (101 Stat.
 1330-232, 42 U.S.C.
 10162(b)) must include the following conditions: